ankitonweb/RateLimiter/README.md

     In this approach [Te] will always modify the timestamp with the last request placed.
+    After timeout, value of Tc,Cm will be copied to Ts, Cs, and value of Te, Ce will be copied to Tm, Cm.
+This will help us in identifying the rate of traffic post mid-intervel and pre mid-intervel.
     In this way we can keep the rate of api requests a bit more consistent and control the spike in a better way.

    ```